Arcolinux-GzR/arco-settings-manager/README.md

-# Namib Settings Manager
+# Arco Settings Manager

-The Namib Settings Manager offers you a series of settings, which are either enabled by Namib (i.e. installation of multiple kernels) or are missing from at least some of popular Desktop Environments and Window Managers.
+The Arco Settings Manager offers you a series of settings, which are either enabled by Namib (i.e. installation of multiple kernels) or are missing from at least some of popular Desktop Environments and Window Managers.